qxm1995716/musrfm/dataloader/README.md

     # set the non-valid pixels in elevations as -111111, which is used to label invalid pixels
     elev[nvd_coords] = -111111
 ```
 4).
-Geting the WLM (Water-Land Mask) by perform binary threshold:
+Geting the WLM (Water-Land Mask) and DtCM (Distance to Cosat Map) by perform binary threshold:
 ```
     b8mask, b8mask_dt = B8mask(rhos, thres)
 ```
+The b8mask is the WLM and b8mask is the DtCM (b8mask_dt).<br>
+5).
+Removing abnoral elevations based on the obtained WLM and DtCM
 ```
     # correct the coastal line dems by CORRECT_DBM function, obtain the updated elev and WLM mask
     elev, update_b8mask = CORRECT_DBM(b8mask_dt, b8mask, elev)